BritMacgregor/Growth-Chart/README.md

 If you wish to edit an entry, click the edit button displayed to the left of the entry.
 The form will display once again with your previous data already entered.
 Make your changes and click submit.
 Your entry will be updated and displayed back in the table.

 If you wish to delete an entry, click the delete button displayed to the left of the entry and next to the edit button.
 By clicking the delete button your entry will be deleted (soft delete) and no longer be visible to you.

+You may also view a single list item from the table by clicking the view button.
+To dismiss the data provided in the list, click the close button.

+**Future Goals for this Project**
+Although this project currently meets all the standards for the project requirements, it is my goal to continue to work on and improve this project.
+Future functions will include a calculating ability that will provide the user with whether their child's stats are average, or above or below average.
+You may note that in the code you will see sections of code commented out for the future build of this project.
+Furthermore, the desired outcome of this project would be not only to provide the averages of a child's weight and height, but to project those results on a dynamic chart that can be updated by the user.